harryeqs/lenze/README.md

-# *Lenze:* A search chatbot inspired by Perplexity AI.
+# 🔍 **Lenze:** A search chatbot inspired by Perplexity AI.

 ## Features
-Lenze is designed to complete the following task:
+Lenze is capable of doing:
-- Search across the internet on a topic given by the user.
+- Search on web on user's query.
-- Return information regarding the internet.
+- Retrive summarised information regarding the query.
-- Provide sources to each piece of information
+- Provide sources to each piece of information.
+- Suggest related questions.
+- Reference conversation history.

 ## Framework
 Lenze utilises the [Netmind.AI-XYZ](https://github.com/protagolabs/Netmind-AI-XYZ) framework to manipulate multiple agents.